-In Section 3, the objective is to enhance candidates' knowledge of risk management strategies for any industry, in particular for non-financial companies.
+Section 4 focuses on enhancing candidates' knowledge on some risk management frameworks that may be used by financial and non-financial industries.
 Well-prepared candidates will be able to apply best practices and concepts in risk measurement, modeling and risk mitigation or risk transfer strategies used in financial industries and non-financial industries.
 Candidates should also understand the differences in risk profiles between financial and non-financial industries, which in turn, would lead to different ERM strategies being employed.
 This section also focuses on best practices that would lead to operational excellence.

-Section 4 focuses on the application of quantitative methods and processes to quantify and manage risks within any business enterprise.
+Section 5 focuses on the application of quantitative methods and processes to quantify and manage both hedgeable and non-hedgeable risks within any business enterprise.
 Well-prepared candidates will appreciate how model risk, model stress testing, and back-testing should be used to improve the risk evaluation framework for any business enterprise that uses modelling tools.
+Well-prepared candidates will realize that these techniques can be applied to both financial and many non-financial risk contexts and can also be instructive to risk management strategies.
 This section also introduces machine learning techniques for risk management purposes.